 Resources for Students with Concussions

-This list of resources was created by the university to help the JWU community understand the nature of concussive injuries and the resources available to students with concussions.
-This is intended to serve as a guide following a diagnosis of concussion from a qualified medical professional — it is not considered medical advice and is not intended to replace consultation with a qualified medical professional.
+This information is provided to help the JWU community understand concussive injuries and the resources available to students.
+This is intended to serve as a guide following a concussion diagnosis by a qualified medical professional.
+It is not considered to be medical advice nor is it intended to replace consultation with a qualified medical professional.

-Medical Withdrawal and Other Leaves of Absence: Students may choose to apply for a voluntary medical withdrawal if they need to leave school for a period of time to address illness or physical or mental health conditions that significantly impair their ability to function successfully or safely as a member of the university community.
-Students who are granted voluntary medical withdrawals may be eligible for an additional tuition credit to their student account upon their return to the university.
-Students who are considering a voluntary medical leave of absence are encouraged to reach out to Student Health Services or reference the Student Handbook for more information on that process.
+Medical Withdrawal: Students may choose to apply for a voluntary medical withdrawal if they need to leave school in order to address physical or mental health conditions that impair their ability to function successfully or safely as members of the university community.
+Students who are granted voluntary medical withdrawals may be eligible for an additional tuition credit upon their return to the university.
+Students who are considering a voluntary medical withdrawal are encouraged to reach out to Student Health Services and reference Voluntary Medical Withdrawal for more information.

-If Eligible, Consultation with Athletic Trainers.
-After initial consultation with their own medical provider, student athletes participating in athletics that utilize an athletic trainer may reach out to that athletic trainer as a resource.
-For more information, students should speak with their athletic trainer, coach or the director of athletics.
+If Eligible, Consultation with Athletic Trainers: After initial consultation with their own medical provider, student athletes who utilize an athletic trainer may reach out to that individual as a resource.
+For more information, students may also speak with their coach or the director of athletics.

-Student Counseling Services: Counseling Services provides confidential services for JWU students, including individual counseling for students undergoing challenging life situations.
-For more information, please contact Student Counseling Services.
+Student Counseling Services: Counseling Services provides confidential services for JWU students undergoing challenging life situations.
+For more information, students should contact Counseling Services.